Andre Johnsonplayed by Anthony Anderson

 RELATED VIDEO: The Best of Dre | Interviews & Extras

-Most recently, he has been seen in the Sundance film "Goats" and 20th Century Fox's "The Big Year" starring Jack Black, Owen Wilson and Steve Martin, directed by David Frankel.
+Anderson is also the host of ABC's game show "To Tell The Truth," which premiered in June of 2016.
+Most recently, he has been seen in "Barbershop: The Next Cut," the Sundance film "Goats" and 20th Century Fox's "The Big Year" starring Jack Black, Owen Wilson and Steve Martin, directed by David Frankel.